 Complaints about a governor should be referred to the Chair of Governors who will investigate and respond to the complainant.
-In dealing with this matter the Chair should seek advice from the Local Authority's Governor Services Team or Diocesan/Church Authority Officer.
+In dealing with this matter the Chair should seek advice from the Local Authority's Governor Services Team.

 Any appeal against the Chair's response would be dealt with by the Complaints Appeals Committee.